jsalvasoler/jsalvasoler/README.md

 - 📫 How to reach me **jsalvasoler@hotmail.com**

-- 🗄️ On my Github you can find the following repositories:
+- 🗄️ On my Github you can find the repositories for the following projects:
    - Groups and projects optimizer
    - Letterboxd user comparison dashboard
    - Simplex implementation